 The hard part of the job was sharing whatever information they gathered.
 The territories that ISIS controlled were surrounded by Iraqi and allied forces, so it was impossible to pass information in person.
 There were still Internet cafés in the Islamic State, but in Mosul at least, according to locals, there were “no employees who were not Emni [ISIS Internal Security] informants and no customers who were not ISIS members.”
 ISIS was also suspicious of sophisticated electronic devices.
 The very day ISIS took Mosul, it reportedly arrested a civilian on spying charges for wearing a sports watch with GPS.

-Although some informants had satellite phones,
+Although some informants had satellite phones, the most straightforward

 Loading, please wait...